• About

 An example of how much money you can save would be if you also want to take the Montenvers train to the Mer de Glace glacier (another of Chamonix’s most popular things to do).
 You can definitely fit this in on the same day that you visit Aiguille du Midi.
 (This is what I did.)

-The adult cost for the Aiguille du Midi alone is 65 euros and another 34 euros for the Montenvers train.
-The cost of a 1-day Mont Blanc Multipass is 68 euros.
-That’s a savings of 31 euros on just this one day.
+The adult cost for the Aiguille du Midi alone is 73 euros and another 37 euros for the Montenvers train.
+The cost of a 1-day Mont Blanc Multipass is 68,40 euros.
+That’s literally cheaper than buying just the Aiguille du Midi pass.
+If you buy the pass online at least three days before your visit.

 For all the prices of the Mont Blanc Multipass, check out their page here.
 You can purchase any number of days up to 21 and even purchase according to whether you’ll be using it on consecutive or nonconsecutive days.